JoakimCh/BetterDataView.js/readMe.md

 * Seek and rseek functions for changing offset.
 * Allows the endianness to be defined just once.
 * Extended with smaller aliases like u8() to read and u8(value) to write.
+* dataUntilPos() returns a new DataView of the data until the current position.

 ## Example code
 ```javascript